99robots/wpsite-content-resharer/readme.txt

 **What is the Accounts tab?**

 Under this tab you will be able to name your account and connect a social media account.
 The name of the account on for this plugin and will not affect your social media account.
 The "Connect Account" button will connect your social media account to the Content Resharer plugin.
-This is how we are able ot post on your behalf.
+This is how we are able to post on your behalf.

 **What is the General tab?**